lazarillo/protoc-gen-fake/README.md

 # protoc-gen-fake: Protocol Buffer Fake Data Generator

 `protoc-gen-fake` is a `protoc` plugin that generates fake data based on your Protocol Buffer schema definitions and custom annotations.

-It helps developers quickly create realistic mock data for testing, development, and demonstrations.
+The fake data it generates is binary data in exactly the same format as defined by that schema.
+It helps developers quickly create realistic mock data at scale for testing, development, and demonstrations.

 ## Features